• Why is Jewish Rock Radio revolutionary for both new and established Jewish artists?

 • What is an ID3 Tag and how do I properly ID3 Tag my songs?

-Why is Jewish Rock Radio revolutionary for both new and established Jewish rock artists?
+Why is Jewish Rock Radio revolutionary for both new and established Jewish artists?

-In the secular and Christian worlds, fans are exposed to artists, their music, and their merchandise through mass communication channels such as television and radio and extensive live concert tours by the artists.
+In the secular and Christian worlds, fans are exposed to artists, their music, and their merchandise through mass communication channels such as television and radio, as well as extensive live concert tours by the artists.
 There are thousands of secular and Christian radio stations that expose and promote the careers of artists.
 There are also thousands of stores that distribute their merchandise (i.e. CDs, clothing, etc).

-In the Jewish world, there are VERY few opportunities for Jewish artists to be exposed on television or radio to promote their music or merchandise or to develop a demand among the Jewish masses for live performances.
-Jewish Rock Radio is the “missing link” in the Jewish world that provides a mass communication channel exposing and promoting Jewish rock artists.
-Jewish Rock Radio also goes a step further by creating featured new and established artist profiles on www.jewishrockradio.com so visitors can learn much more about the artist and find out where to buy the artist’s merchandise.
+In the Jewish world, there are VERY few opportunities for Jewish artists to be exposed on television or radio to promote their music or merchandise or to develop demand among Jewish audiences for live performances.
+Jewish Rock Radio is the “missing link” in the Jewish world that provides a mass communication channel exposing and promoting Jewish artists.
+Jewish Rock Radio also goes a step further by creating featured new and established artist profiles on jewishrockradio.com so visitors can learn much more about the artist and find out where to buy the artist’s merchandise.
 This is a good thing!

-Finally, Jewish Rock Radio is committed to supporting Jewish music distributors who sell Jewish music, educating the public about OySongs.com, Soundswrite.com, and other distributors who promote Jewish music.
+Finally, Jewish Rock Radio is committed to supporting Jewish music distributors who sell Jewish music, educating the public about OySongs.com, Transcontinental, and other distributors who promote Jewish music.

 ↑ back to top